nschneid/aclrollingreview/_posts/2024-09-18-editorial-assistant.md

 The workload varies somewhat over the course of the bi-monthly cycles but averages approximately 20 hours weekly.

 To apply, submit a cover letter, CV/resume, and three references.
-If you have

-Questions about this position or to submit an application, contact us via email at: editors@aclrollingreview.org [1] and thamar.solorio@mbzuai.ac.ae [2].
+If you have questions about this position or to submit an application, contact us via email at: editors@aclrollingreview.org [1] and thamar.solorio@mbzuai.ac.ae [2].